-- 9. If the guide is attached to the wall with fasteners, drill mounting holes for the wall fasteners and fasten the guides / wall angle with the hardware provided.
+9. If the guide is attached to the wall with fasteners, drill mounting holes for the wall fasteners and fasten the guides / wall angle with the hardware provided.
 Check the job construction drawings for the wall fastener required.
-Tighten the wall fasteners to the recommended installation torque in the Torque Specifications Tables in Section 12. - 10.
-If the guide is attached to the wall by welding to structural steel, see the job construction drawings for details on weld location, type, pitch, size, etc.3 - 11.
-Reassemble guides if necessary. - 12.
-Adjust the guide gap if necessary.
+Tighten the wall fasteners to the recommended installation torque in the Torque Specifications Tables in Section 11.

-1 In some instances where there is a mounting member, such as a structural tube (not provided by door manufacturer), the guide may be fastened to the mounting member and then the entire assembly is stood up and mounted in place together.
+&lt;sup>6 In some instances where there is a mounting member, such as a structural tube (not provided by door manufacturer), the guide may be fastened to the mounting member and then the entire assembly is stood up and mounted in place together.
 If the guides are too heavy to stand up fully assembled, the guides will have to be disassembled to be installed.

-2 The "Distance between Guides" dimension may be taken from the tip of the inner or outer angle, depending on which angle extends further into the opening.
+&lt;sup>7 The "Distance between Guides" dimension may be taken from the tip of the inner or outer angle, depending on which angle extends further into the opening.
 See the job construction drawing of the guide detail.